chopfitzroy/blog/src/posts/functional-programming-vs-oop-with-metaphors.md

 console.log(gulpedCoke.remaining);
 ```

 Okay so this one might hurt your head abit, everytime we `gulp` we get a new instance of the bottle?
 So what's the big deal this time?
 As far as I'm concerned there is only one major advantage here when using a functional approach versus a more object orientated one and that is visibility.
-What would happen if I were to ask you what the bottle had lookled like three `gulp`'s ago?
+What would happen if I were to ask you what the bottle had looked like three `gulp`'s ago?
 With the functional approach it's easy because you have a snapshot of the bottle returned after every `gulp`, but with the object orientated approach you have no idea, once the internal `liquid` is modified it's previous state is lost forever...
 Now of course if you don't store the returned bottle appropiately or override it my point is effectively redundant but you get the idea 🤯.

 As far as state management goes you can see it is absolutely achievable using a functional approach you just have to tweak your mental model a bit, I would even go as far as to say the way one manages state using a functional approach is superior to that of an object orientated approach, but that really is asking to start a flame war... 🔥